EDB-Accelerator/Infant-Crying-Detection/lee2024/README.md

 # Cry Detection Pipeline

 End-to-end Python workflow for detecting infant cries in the **HomeBank deBarbaro** audio corpus.
-The pipeline combines **Wav2Vec 2.0** embeddings with classical acoustic features—MFCC-20, chroma, and spectral contrast—and classifies each segment using **Gradient Boosting** with automatic feature selection.
+The pipeline fuses **Wav2Vec 2.0** embeddings with classical acoustic features—MFCC-20, chroma, and spectral contrast—and classifies each segment using **Gradient Boosting** with automatic feature selection.

-If this code is helpful in your work, please cite the publication(s) listed below.
+If this code proves useful in your work, please cite **at least one** of the publications listed below.

-**Reference**
-Lee, Kyunghun *et al.* “Enhancing Infant Crying Detection with Gradient Boosting for Improved Emotional and Mental Health Diagnostics.” *arXiv 2410.09236* (2024).

 ---